Last reviewed June 6, 202612 min read

 • Steeper learning curve for teams new to dbt

 Ideal for: Teams with mature dbt practices who need metrics portable across BI tools and vendors.
+For more on how AI analytics tools work with dbt, see our guide to the best AI analytics tools that work with dbt and LookML.

 AtScale Universal Semantic Layer